vinyldns/rfcs/text/0000-ptr-correspondance.md

 ### Update an A or AAAA record set with PTR correspondance enabled

-_Note: This can be entered via batch or zone screen, the net action is to create an A record set_
+_Note: This can be entered via batch or zone screen, the net action is to update a PTR record set_

 1. System detects an update to an existing A or AAAA record set with PTR correspondance enabled
 2. For each IP address in the A record set, lookup the corresponding PTR record in our database to see if it already exists